fajrizw/techtestdiawan/README.md

     - One-to-many relationship between categories and products.
     - Fetch categories and their associated products.

+## Live Demo

+The application is deployed and accessible at: [TechTestDiawan on Vercel](https://techtestdiawan.vercel.app/)

 ## Setup and Installation

 ### Prerequisites